MicrosoftDocs/dynamics-365-project-operations/articles/procurement/Confirm-a-project-vendor-invoice.md

 ---
-title: Confirm a project vendor invoice
+title: Confirming a project vendor invoice
-description: This article explains how to confirm a project vendor invoice in Microsoft Dynamics 365 Project Operations and the financial impact of confirming a project vendor invoice.
+description: This article describes how to confirm a project vendor invoice in Microsoft Dynamics 365 Project Operations and the financial impact of confirming a project vendor invoice.
 author: suvaidya
 ms.date: 8/25/2022
 ms.topic: article